poorting/nfdump2clickhouse/README.md

                         of logging to console.
   -i IMPORTS [IMPORTS ...], --import IMPORTS [IMPORTS ...]
-                        nfcapd file(s) to convert and import, globbing supported -u                    nfdump version newer than 1.7.4 use a different default csv output format in which case a format string must be used for conversion to csv.
+                        nfcapd file(s) to convert and import, globbing supported -n                    nfdump version newer than 1.7.4 use a different default csv output format in which case a format string must be used for conversion to csv.
                         If you get errors along the lines of:
                         'ERROR - CSV parse error: Expected 48 columns, got 10'